 The Jalapeno Jam is sweet, slightly spicy, and tart.
-At first I found it bitter from the added lemon but it mellowed very quickly, so this is a good recipe to make and then hide away for a bit, even a week is fine.
-The added lemon with the apples make a natural pectin so this jam has none added.
+At first, I found it bitter from the added lemon but it mellowed very quickly, so this is a good recipe to make and then hide-away for a bit, even a week is fine.
+The added lemon with the apples make natural pectin so this jam has none added.

 Camilla Wynne, the author has worked with some of the top chefs and this shows in her recipes.
 The recipes aren’t complicated, with difficult techniques or hard-to-find ingredients.
 The recipes are based on classic ideas with surprising twists!!
 This is why they are so mouth-watering and fantastic.

-This jam of course is scrumptious with the classic combination of cream cheese but you can go way further with it to accompany meats like pork chops, add it into sandwiches or try it with a little harder cheese like a havarti (we did and it was magnifique!!).
+This jam is, of course, is scrumptious with the classic combination of cream cheese but you can go way further with it to accompany meats like pork chops, add it into sandwiches or try it with a little harder cheese like a Havarti (we did and it was Magnifique!!).

 - 2 lemons, quartered 2